VSaliy/oscon-2018-workshop/1-api-design.md

 7. Share the storelocator API with another person next to you and get some feedback

-8. Generate Initial Server Stub using Swagger tools
+## Generate Initial Server Stub using Swagger tools

-    a.
-Create a json file and name it options.json
+1. Create a json file and name it options.json

-    b.
-Add Json snippet below as contents of option.json
+2. Add Json snippet below as contents of option.json

     ```
     {